Fusilli pasta with rosie pak choi and protein crunch

 There is nothing better than recipes that you can make ahead of time to serve warm or at room temperature, especially now that the busy holiday season is approaching!

-I always have variations of this recipe in my fridge because it is so versatile and easy to make, and thanks to Willo Protein Crunch, it is also nutritionally balanced.
+I always have variations of this recipe in my fridge because it is so versatile, easy to make, and nutritionally balanced.
 I love to eat it for a quick lunch at room temperature or to serve it warm as a side dish when I am hosting guests.

 Make sure to use good quality olive oil and fresh shaved Parmesan cheese – high quality ingredients make all the difference here.

 Serves 4 as a side dish or 2 as a main dish.

 - 1 tbsp lemon zest

 - Flaky sea salt and fresh pepper to taste

 - Grab a large pot and fill it with 6-8 US quarts of water.
 You don’t have to be precise with your measurements, but you should use enough water to cover all of the pasta (and then some).
 Sprinkle 1 tsp of salt into the water.
 Salt helps lower the starch in the pasta and make it less sticky.
 Turn the stove top to high and wait until the water boils.
 Add the pasta, cook for about 10 minutes for an al dente bite.
 Drain and transfer to a large bowl.